 PLEASE NOTE: OUR ADOPTION APPLICATIONS ARE CLOSED FOR THE MOMENT.

-Follow our FB page to keep up to date with announcements when our waitlist will be opened again soon in 2021.
+Follow our FB page to keep up to date with announcements.
 Thank-you for your interest, understanding, patience and support.

 Ridgy Didge Puppy Adoption Process